Venice Democrats donate to food pantry

 The Board of Directors said in a news release the donations will be made in $500 monthly donations

-“The COVID-19 pandemic and escalating unemployment have greatly increased the problems of hunger and homelessness that plague our community,” said Mike Shlasko, VADC board president.
+“The COVID-19 pandemic and escalating unemployment have greatly increased the problems of hunger and homelessness that plague our community” said VADC Board President Mike Shlasko.
 “In the past, our Club members have collected donations for the Food Pantry at many of our meetings, but due to the pandemic we have had to suspend our monthly meetings indefinitely.”

 VADC is hosting online Zoom meetings until groups can meet in person.